Gavriil1/arcadegame/README.md

 ###  Testing user stories

-1. The user needs to understand the rules of the game quickly.
+1. The user needs to understand the rules of the game easily.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|